Instagram/MonkeyType/doc/configuration.rst

   .. method:: trace_store() -> SQLiteStore

     Returns an instance of :class:`~monkeytype.db.sqlite.SQLiteStore`, which
-    stores call traces in a local SQLite database, in the file ``monkeytype.sqlite`` in the current directory.
+    stores call traces in a local SQLite database, by default in the file ``monkeytype.sqlite3`` in the current directory.
+You can override the path to the SQLite database by setting the ``MT_DB_PATH`` environment variable.

   .. method:: code_filter() -> CodeFilter